andygout/ner-commodities/README.md

 - Click the `commodities-test-informal.ipynb` file to open this kernel on [http://localhost:8888/notebooks/commodities-test-informal.ipynb](http://localhost:8888/notebooks/commodities-test-informal.ipynb)
 - Run each of the cells in order from top to bottom, which in the final cell will test the specified item from the test data against the NER model

+## Conducting an informal NER model test
+- Click the `commodities-test-formal.ipynb` file to open this kernel on [http://localhost:8888/notebooks/commodities-test-formal.ipynb](http://localhost:8888/notebooks/commodities-test-formal.ipynb)
+- Run each of the cells in order from top to bottom, which in the final cell will test all items in the test data against the NER model and display a confusion matrix

 ## Sample file extracts